Kingsport police looking for corrections officers, police officers

 KINGSPORT — The Kingsport Police Department is looking for a male corrections officer and also taking applications for its next testing session, a media release said.

-Anyone with a criminal justice degree who is 18 years and older is encouraged to apply.
+Anyone interested in a criminal justice career who is 18 years and older is encouraged to apply.

 The starting salary of a corrections officer is $14.64 per hour or $30,455 annually.
 The position includes paid vacation and benefits.